 After a person reaches maximum medical improvement, their treating physician must assign a permanent partial disability.
 They will use the American Medical Association Guide to assign the disability, also called a rating.
 The rating is converted into a monetary amount based on an equation that includes how much the employee makes, the percentage of their limitation, and the part of the body that was disabled.

 That is usually paid out in a lump sum to the injured worker or it might be paid out on a weekly basis until the pool of money is exhausted.
-The disability rating can be a factor in how much a local worker receives in a workers’ comp settlement.
+The disability rating can be a factor in how much a Glastonbury worker receives in a workers’ comp settlement.

 Ensuring an Accurate Rating